27 Things No One Tells You About Having Diabetes

 And for some, it makes it hard to think.

 One of the symptoms of hypoglycemia is foggy thinking.
 Many diabetics report sudden dizziness and confusion, a combo that can prove dangerous, even deadly, in some circumstances.

 You can still have kids, but you have to be careful while pregnant.

-According to the Centers for Disease Control and Prevention, diabetes only poses a risk during pregnancy if it’s poorly managed and neglected.
-So long as you effectively manage your blood sugar during the pregnancy, your baby will be perfectly happy and healthy.
-And for more pregnancy news, here’s The Truth about Drinking Alcohol While Pregnant.
+According to the CDC, diabetes only poses a risk during pregnancy if it's poorly managed or neglected.
+So long as you effectively manage your blood sugar during the pregnancy, you and your baby will be perfectly happy and healthy.

 Having diabetes makes you much more organized.

 Between checking your blood sugar and keeping track of all your medications and supplies, living with diabetes forces you to become more organized.
 You're also far more in tune with your body, seeing as you have to think about what you're doing and eating and how it will affect your blood sugar at all times.